Grade Level: 5 (5-7)

 Engineering/Writing Application: Have students act as food engineers or biomedical engineers and write a short paragraph explaining why they need to know about mixtures and solutions in creating new food products or medicines.

 Bingo: Provide each student with a sheet of paper to draw a large tic-tac-toe board (a 3 x 3 grid with 9 squares) that fills the entire paper.
 Have the students write a lesson vocabulary term in each square (Use the following terms: mixture, solution, solvent, solute, heterogeneous, homogeneous, solid, liquid, gas).
 Next, have each student walk around the room and find a student who can define one vocabulary term and write the definition in the box with that term.
 Students must find a different student for each term.
-When a student has all terms completed s/he shouts "Bingo!"
+When a student has all terms completed, they can shout "Bingo!"
 Continue until two or three students have bingo.
 Ask the students who shouted "Bingo!" to give definitions of the vocabulary terms.

 Lesson Extension Activities